LikeTheSalad/aaper/README.md

 own `RequestStrategy` class.
 The way Aaper works is by delegating the request actions to a `RequestStrategy` instance, you can tell Aaper which strategy to use by:

-- Specifying the strategy name on the @EnsurePermissions annotation.
+- Specifying the strategy on the @EnsurePermissions annotation.
 - Defining your own `RequestStrategy` as default.

 ### Custom Strategy example